ContextLogic (WISH) to Release Quarterly Earnings on Thursday

 NASDAQ:WISH opened at $0.75 on Tuesday.
 ContextLogic has a one year low of $0.44 and a one year high of $2.58.
 The business’s 50-day simple moving average is $0.62 and its 200 day simple moving average is $0.84.
 The stock has a market cap of $510.59 million, a price-to-earnings ratio of -1.54 and a beta of 1.49.

-In other news, insider Tarun Kumar Jain sold 88,000 shares of ContextLogic stock in a transaction that occurred on Friday, December 2nd.
-The shares were sold at an average price of $0.69, for a total value of $60,720.00.
-Following the completion of the transaction, the insider now owns 201,764 shares in the company, valued at $139,217.16.
+In other news, CEO Vijay Talwar sold 550,000 shares of ContextLogic stock in a transaction that occurred on Monday, February 13th.
+The shares were sold at an average price of $0.88, for a total value of $484,000.00.
+Following the completion of the transaction, the chief executive officer now owns 599,967 shares in the company, valued at $527,970.96.
 The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-In other ContextLogic news, CEO Vijay Talwar sold 550,000 shares of ContextLogic stock in a transaction on Monday, February 13th.
-The shares were sold at an average price of $0.88, for a total transaction of $484,000.00.
-Following the completion of the sale, the chief executive officer now owns 599,967 shares of the company’s stock, valued at approximately $527,970.96.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, insider Tarun Kumar Jain sold 88,000 shares of ContextLogic stock in a transaction on Friday, December 2nd.
-The stock was sold at an average price of $0.69, for a total transaction of $60,720.00.
-Following the sale, the insider now directly owns 201,764 shares of the company’s stock, valued at approximately $139,217.16.
+In related news, CEO Vijay Talwar sold 550,000 shares of the firm’s stock in a transaction that occurred on Monday, February 13th.
+The shares were sold at an average price of $0.88, for a total value of $484,000.00.
+Following the completion of the sale, the chief executive officer now owns 599,967 shares of the company’s stock, valued at $527,970.96.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, insider Tarun Kumar Jain sold 88,000 shares of the firm’s stock in a transaction that occurred on Tuesday, January 3rd.
+The shares were sold at an average price of $0.49, for a total transaction of $43,120.00.
+Following the completion of the sale, the insider now directly owns 76,629 shares of the company’s stock, valued at approximately $37,548.21.
 The disclosure for this sale can be found here.
-Insiders sold a total of 802,629 shares of company stock worth $646,844 over the last quarter.
-Company insiders own 20.80% of the company’s stock.
+Over the last 90 days, insiders sold 802,629 shares of company stock worth $646,844.
+Insiders own 20.80% of the company’s stock.

 Analyst Upgrades and Downgrades

-A number of equities research analysts have recently commented on WISH shares.
-Credit Suisse Group cut their price objective on ContextLogic from $7.20 to $5.70 and set an “outperform” rating for the company in a research report on Thursday, November 10th.
+A number of equities analysts have issued reports on WISH shares.
+Credit Suisse Group decreased their price target on ContextLogic from $7.20 to $5.70 and set an “outperform” rating for the company in a research note on Thursday, November 10th.
 Citigroup started coverage on ContextLogic in a report on Tuesday, December 13th.
 They issued a “sell” rating for the company.

 ContextLogic Company Profile